 - Set plants 24 inches (60 cm) apart in rows at least 24 inches apart.

-- Add aged compost to planting beds in advance of transplanting.
+- Add aged compost, aged manure, and organic matter to planting beds in advance of transplanting.

 - Okra prefers a soil pH range of 6.0 to 6.8.

 - Grow okra in full sun for best yield.